metacpan/metacpan-cpan-extracted/distros/B/Beekeeper/README.md

 ## Getting Started

-### Writing workers
+### Creating workers

 Workers provide a service accepting certain RPC calls from clients.
 The base class `Beekeeper::Worker` provides all the glue needed to accept requests and communicate trough the message bus with clients or another workers.

 A worker class just declares on startup which methods it will accept, then implements them: